I got my first challenging Comment just now - on YouTube - where I happen to be enjoying a bit of momentum.

 If it's not your cup of tea, I can respect that.
 Different strokes for different folks.
 But please don't come onto my turf and tell me what is and isn't so.

-Rituals, Gods, Saints, and Angels all have comparable deliverables as Crystals and various other New Age modalities.
+Rituals, Gods, Saints, and Angels (from the major religions) ALL have comparable deliverables as Crystals and various other New Age modalities.
 I don't think it's fair to single one out as less valid, simply because it's not mainstream.
 Your grandparents and their grandparents lived by plenty of credos - generally accepted and embraced - that don't hold muster today.
-We have to have the flexibility to judge each system according to its own merits.
+We have to have the flexibility to judge each system according to its own merits (and by the value and credence its adherents attribute to it).

 The Occult and esoteric world views evolve and take different form over time, but they will never go away.

 People have always had a healthy respect for The Great Spirit in the Sky, the Universe, or whatever you may want to call the Supernatural Mover.
-Anyone will tell you: "Spirit moves in mysterious ways."
+Anyone will tell you (in case it isn't obvious): "Spirit moves in mysterious ways."
 I will tell you that the Spirit - just like our own human (and even animal) personality traits, or lightning (for example) - never strikes twice in exactly the same way.
 Therefore, matters of Spirit are necessarily a challenge to quantify or nail down.

 As for your final claim: "this is all just placebo" - placebos aren't irrelevant - even if something patently is one.
 I quote from Harvard Medical School's 'Harvard Health Letter:' "Rather than dismiss it, we should try to understand the Placebo Effect, and harness it when we can."
 Makes for some very good reading, here's the link to that article.